Alessia drifted, never quite reaching wakefulness.

 Odrian elbowed him in the ribs.

-Neither king acknowledged the way their shoulders pressed together a little longer than necessary before they separated. both pretended their focus was on the early morning watch.
+Neither king acknowledged the way their shoulders pressed together a little longer than necessary before they separated.
+Both pretended their focus was on the early morning watch.

 “Princess Dumbass,” Odrian mused.
 He caught Dionys’ eye with a smile.

-“Our Princess Dumbass,” Dionys muttered, his own lips quirking into a lopsided smile.
+“Princess Dumbass,” Dionys echoed, his own lips quirking into a lopsided grin.

 War made strangers of them all.